 Benefits Cards

 Incentive cards are similar to prepaid gift cards.
-Unlike many other prepaid card types, however, incentive cards are corporate-owned funds.
+However, unlike many other prepaid card types, incentive cards are corporate-owned funds.
 This means the Program Manager gives the cardholder temporary use of the funds for a predetermined period.
 If the cardholder does not use all the funds on the card by the expiration date, the remaining funds are removed from the card.

 Typically, incentive cards don’t allow access to cash and are single-use.
-Just like with gift cards, the amount is usually restricted to less than $1,000.
+Just like with gift cards, the maximum amount on incentive cards is usually restricted to less than $1,000.

 To learn more about how different prepaid card types can benefit your organization, our expert team at All Digital Rewards is available to help you build a winning prepaid card strategy.
 Call today at 866-415-7703 or schedule a demo to speak with our team.